 • if the FIFOs are not enabled, data is stored in the transmitter holding register (the bottom word of the transmit FIFO).
 The write operation initiates transmission from the UART.
 The data is prefixed with a start bit, appended with the appropriate parity bit (if parity is enabled), and a stop bit.
-The resultant word is then transmitted.
+The resultant word is then a 3-bit status (break, frame and parity) is pushed onto the 11-bit wide receive FIFO